Skip to content

 Activities include:

-• Monthly virtual meetings with the cohort (mentors, mentees, and a member of the Mustang Mentoring Committee) with guest speakers to discuss each leadership challenge.
+• Monthly virtual meetings with the cohort (mentors, mentees, and members of the Mustang Mentoring Committee) with guest speakers to discuss each leadership challenge.

-• Bi-monthly check-ins with the Mustang Mentoring Committee
+• Monthly check-ins with the Mustang Mentoring Committee

 • Regular communication between mentors and mentees, on a schedule agreed upon by both parties.
 Use of a shared document storage platform (e.g. Google drive, Dropbox, etc.) is encouraged to upload goals, document progress, and share resources.

-• Leadership project that demonstrates what the mentee has learned through the program incorporation with their mentor.
+• Completion of a leadership project which represents the culmination of the mentee’s participation in the mentoring program while also providing a leadership experience within their own organization and is guided to completion with their mentor.
 The mentee will present their project at the NCURA Region V Annual Meeting.
 Mentees are encouraged to seek financial support from their institution to offset travel and registration costs.

 Eligible Participants